psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 https://reflection.eleusinianm.co.uk/portals/0/pdf/sir-gawain-carle-of-carlisle.pdf

+TH NOTES:

-KIng Arthur and men had been out hunting, 500 deer and more had been killed.
+King Arthur and men had been out hunting, 500 deer and more had been killed.

-Sir Gawain, Sir Kay and Bishop Baldwin chased a reindeer from mid-mrining to lat afternoon
+Sir Gawain, Sir Kay and Bishop Baldwin chased a reindeer from mid-morning to late afternoon

 Horn sounded to end the hunt, but continued, magic forest of Inglewood???
 Deer disappeared, needed accommodation.
 Let's sleep under tree said Gawain.
 Sir Kay wanted to find lodgings.
 Bishop knew a place - Carle of Carlisle, lived in a nearby castle.
 THough he'd heard knights who stayed their only got out with a beating, if at all.
 Kay is up for it, to give as good as he gets.